-Eberly Family Scholarships: Created by the Eberly Family Trust to provide scholarships for students residing in Fayette County.
+Eberly Family Scholarships: An endowed scholarship fund was created by the Eberly Family Trust to provide scholarships for students residing in Fayette County.
 Award selection is based upon academic achievement and financial need.
-No application is required, as student records are reviewed via their admission materials.
+No application is required, as student records are reviewed via their admission materials for this renewable scholarship.
+To be considered, Fayette County students need at least a 3.0 grade point average and a minimum SAT total of 1000.